Load balancing policies without feedback using timed replicas: Introduction

-Redundancy based load balancing policies on the other hand do not require querying instantaneous queue length or workload information.
-Two popular variants of redundancy-d based load balancing are cancel on start (c.o.s.)~\cite{Ayesta18} and cancel on complete (c.o.c)~\cite{Gardner17}.
+An alternative way to achieve good performance without querying instantaneous queue length or workload information is to use redundancy based load balancing policies.
+Two popular variants of redundancy-$d$ based load balancing are cancel on start (c.o.s.)~\cite{Ayesta18} and cancel on complete (c.o.c.)~\cite{Gardner17}.
 In these policies, independent replicas of an arriving job are sent to $d$ randomly chosen servers.
-In c.o.s. (resp. c.o.c), when one of the copy starts receiving service (resp. receives complete service), the $d-1$ replicas are canceled.
+In c.o.s. (resp. c.o.c.), when one of the copy starts receiving service (resp. completes service), the $d-1$ replicas are canceled.
 Such policies also have superior delay performance and are quite amenable to analysis.
-A detailed product form analysis characterizing the delay performance for both variants is presented in~\cite{Ayesta19b}.
-A major implementation problem with replication based policies is the synchronized cancellation of the redundant replicas.
-The sophistication required for implementing such an approach in fact may even be nontrivial.
-Further, depending on the operating scenario, instantaneous cancellation may not always be feasible, thereby adding an overhead on the system in terms of wasted service making the system inefficient~\cite{Lee17b, Hellemans19}.
+A detailed product form analysis characterizing the delay performance for both variants is presented in~\cite{Gardner2020QS,Ayesta2021OR}.
+However, a major implementation problem with replication based policies is the synchronized cancellation of the redundant replicas.
+The sophistication required for implementing such an approach in fact may even be non-trivial.
+Further, depending on the operating scenario, instantaneous cancellation may not always be feasible, thereby adding an overhead on the system ~\cite{Lee17b, Hellemans19}.
+In many redundancy based practical systems, replica cancellation is an undesirable overhead that is often avoided.
+The authors of~\cite{Qiu2017TDS, Perez2018CC} discuss applications where delay due to request cancellations cannot be tolerated and describe systems where it is difficult to incorporate a functionality to terminate requests while being executed.
+The authors of~\cite{Vulimiri2012ACM, Anantha2013USENIX, Primorac2021USENIX} study systems where replication is implemented without cancellation (r.w.c.).
+In particular, the authors of~\cite{Vulimiri2012ACM} suggest that there is a threshold system load above which replication can be detrimental and cannot offer any improvement in terms of latency.
+This provides the motivation for designing a policy that would intelligently replicate only when the workload conditions are favorable.
+The idea of replication without cancellation has also been used in multipath routing in networks~\cite{Liu2018TSC, Maxemchuk1975ICC}.